goulartfs/mop/README.md

 **Pharmacy**

 - As an administrator, I would like to add new pharmacy
-  - :white_check_mark: domain.use_cases.pharmacy.add_new_pharmacy
+  - :white_check_mark: domain.use_cases.pharmacy.insert_pharmacy
 - As an administrator, I would like to update a pharmacy
   - :white_check_mark: domain.use_cases.pharmacy.update_pharmacy
 - As an administrator, I would like to update a pharmacy
-  - :white_check_mark: domain.use_cases.pharmacy.remove_pharmacy
+  - :white_check_mark: domain.use_cases.pharmacy.delete_pharmacy

 **Medicine**

 - As an administrator, I would like to list all medicines in my pharmacy
   - :white_check_mark: domain.use_cases.medicine.list_medicines
 - As an administrator, I would like to add a new medicine to my pharmacy
-  - :white_check_mark: domain.use_cases.medicine.add_new_medicine
+  - :white_check_mark: domain.use_cases.medicine.insert_medicine
 - As an administrator, I would like to remove a medicine in my pharmacy
-  - :white_check_mark: domain.use_cases.medicine.remove_medicine
+  - :white_check_mark: domain.use_cases.medicine.delete_medicine
 - As an administrator, I would like to update medicine in my pharmacy
   - :white_check_mark: domain.use_cases.medicine.update_medicine
 - As an administrator, I would like to list the remaining stock of a medicine in my pharmacy

 **Patient**

-- As an administrator, I would like to register a new patient in my pharmacy
+- As an administrator, I would like to insert a new patient in my pharmacy
+  - :white_check_mark: domain.use_cases.patient.insert_patient
+- As an administrator, I would like to update patient in my pharmacy
+  - :white_check_mark: domain.use_cases.patient.update_patient
+- As an administrator, I would like to delete a patient in my pharmacy
+  - :white_check_mark: domain.use_cases.patient.delete_patient
+- As an administrator, I would like to list all patients in my pharmacy
-  - :white_check_mark: domain.use_cases.patient.add_new_patient
+  - :white_check_mark: domain.use_cases.patient.list_patients

 **Prescription**